patiencemanzen/Filtan/README.md

 php artisan filtan:config
 ```

-This will create a query_filtan.php file in your config directory.
+This will create a ```filtan.php``` file in your config directory.
 You can customize the default directory for your filters in this configuration file.

 ## Usage